tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Neural networks are also used to create a better world, not only for humans but also for wildlife thanks to projects like one led by the U.S. National Oceanic and Atmospheric Administration to save whales by tracking the North Atlantic right whales population using neural networks for image recognition.

-As you continue to the slide called "Neural Networks in Finance," explain to students that financial sector is leading in the use of neural networks, and highlight the following applications:
+As you continue to the slide called "Neural Networks in Finance", explain to students that the financial sector is leading in the use of neural networks, and highlight the following applications:

 * **Fraud detection:** According to Javelin Strategy & Research, errors on fraud detection can cost a bank $118 billion in lost revenue.

-* **Risk Management:** The banking sector, insurance and stocks exchanges, are building more robust and efficient techniques for credit management thanks to neural networks.
+* **Risk Management:** The banking sector, insurance, and stock exchanges are building more robust and efficient techniques for credit management thanks to neural networks.

-* **Money Laundering Prevention:** Money laundering activity around the world is estimated to be between 2% to 5% of global GDP,  financial institutions are using neural nets to serve as a new weapon in their fight against financial crime.
+* **Money Laundering Prevention:** Money laundering activity around the world is estimated to be between 2% to 5% of global GDP; financial institutions are using neural nets to serve as a new weapon in their fight against financial crime.

 * **Algorithmic Trading:** Thanks to algorithmic trading, you can automate your trading strategies and increase your trading profits.